 An appraisal and inspection serve different purposes in the home buying process.
 An inspection outlines a home’s condition, and the inspector may recommend home repairs or renovations.
 The inspector will only analyze the interior and exterior of the home.

 Once the appraiser arrives at your home during the scheduled time, they will go through a checklist to determine the home’s value and do any necessary research to learn more about the neighborhood and the area’s housing market.
-The following features of the interior and exterior of the property may be reviewed:
+The appraiser may review the following features of the interior and exterior of the property:

 Appraisal Inspection Checklist